stevehook/image/README.md

 Image storage and processing is currently done by the Web server itself.
 In order to scale we would need to offload this work to a background process using Sidekiq, delayed job or similar.

+Note that API requests are not authenticated.
+This is another feature we would need to consider before going live.